For the third entry in our handout series celebrating African American musicians from Philadelphia, we are paying homage to John Coltrane.

 Though he tragically died of liver cancer at the age of 40, his unique, experimental, and spiritual style of playing cemented his legacy as one of the most important jazz musicians of the 20th century.

-You can visit his former home in Philadephia today.
+His former home in Philadephia still exists today.